cednik/Snake/README.md

 # Snake
-Simpla Snake game, written in Python, as a lactures materials
+Simple Snake game, written in Python using pygame, as a lactures materials